ninoNinkovic/LiveStamps/README.md

   2. Fill in "user_info" key accordingly
   3. You may add custom keys here if you like

-  # Note, By default LiveStamps updates stamps on save, to disable:
+  # Note, By default LiveStamps updates all stamps on save, to disable:

   Right-Click -> LiveStamps -> Preferences -> Update On Save
 ```